International Student Ambassador Volunteer Program

 The application process for ISA volunteers is selective and completed during the spring semester for a term that begins the subsequent academic year.
 Ambassadors serve one-year terms and are welcome to reapply for additional terms throughout their degree program at BGSU.
 The selection committee for ambassadors will be comprised of International Programs & Partnerships staff, as well as one outgoing ISA who is selected from the current ISA volunteers.
 Students who apply but are not selected are encouraged to participate as a member of the World Student Association (WSA), a student group devoted to promoting cultural exchange and awareness at BGSU.
 Experience with WSA or other student organizations can improve a student’s chances of being selected in the future as an ISA.

-ISA volunteers are expected to attend monthly meetings with the International Programs & Partnerships advisor, as well as participate in the orientation program for new students each fall and spring semester.
-In addition, ISAs will attend a minimum of two events affiliated with International Programs & Partnership, and attend events such as the annual International Dinner and others upon invitation by International Programs & Partnerships.
+11. Attend a minimum of three events affiliated with International Programs & Partnership each semester and attend events such as the annual International Dinner and others upon invitation by International Programs & Partnerships

 The application is now open!

 Applications need to be submitted by Sunday, March 14th at 11:59pm in Presence.

 If you have questions before applying, there will be one virtual drop-in informational session on Friday, February 26th from 4:30-5:30 PM.

 You can also dial 220.127.116.11 and enter your meeting number.